NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 # Reinforcement Learning on Eagle

+Welcome to the first NREL HPC tutorial for Reinforcement Learning (RL)!

+The tutorial covers an extended, albeit simplified, introduction of OpenAI Gym and Ray/RLlib which you can use to effortlessly design, create, and run your own RL experiments on Eagle.
+All code examples and yaml files in this tutorial are in a [repo](https://github.com/erskordi/HPC/tree/HPC-RL/languages/python/openai_rllib) that you can access anytime.

-Here, we give directions for using Ray and OpenAI Gym environments to run experiments on Eagle.
-The full material of this tutorial are in the [NREL/HPC GitHub repo](https://github.com/erskordi/HPC/tree/HPC-RL/languages/python/openai_rllib).
+You can find the full material of this tutorial in the [NREL/HPC GitHub repo](https://github.com/erskordi/HPC/tree/HPC-RL/languages/python/openai_rllib).

+The tutorial covers the following:
+ * Creating Anaconda environments
+ * Run experiments on various combinations of Eagle CPU nodes:
+    - Single node/Single core.
+    - Single node/Multiple cores.
+    - Multiple nodes.
+ * Run experiments using GPUs for policy learning (helpful for large-scale observation and/or action spaces)

 ## Create Anaconda environment

-As a first step, you need to create an Anaconda environment that you will use for all your experiments.
-Below there is a list of the steps you need to follow:
+At first, create an Anaconda environment that you will use for all your experiments.
+For your convenience, simply follow the next steps:

 ### 1<sup>st</sup> step: Log in on Eagle